Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 If wanted to test your audience could give them an on the spot question, open the live quiz feature (either through the nav bar or by clicking on the face icon).
 <br>
-To give a question you can use the drop down to select custom an input field is then given and you may type your own.
+To give a question you can use the drop down to select custom, an input field is then given and you may type your own.
 <br>
 After creating answer options for the question with the pencil icon (maximum of 4, you can remove the last option with the bin icon), select the correct answer with the buttons next to each answer(this will not be visible to the participants) and submit that question.
 <br>